Constant Rate Scheduling: A General Framework for Optimizing Diffusion Noise Schedule via Distributional Change: General Approach for Optimizing Noise Schedule

 \subsection{Motivation}

-As stated in Sec. \ref{sec:background}, when $T$ is sufficiently large, it is a good approximation to assume the probability distribution of the reverse process $p_{\theta}(\bm{x}_{t-1} | \bm{x}_{t})$ as a Gaussian distribution, as expressed in Eq. (\ref{eq:gaussian_approx}).
-In other words, the distributional change between adjacent timesteps must be small enough to be well approximated by a Gaussian distribution.
-This observation motivates us to minimize the maximum distributional change in the diffusion process for holding the approximation in Eq. (\ref{eq:gaussian_approx}) throughout the diffusion process.
+As stated in Sec. \ref{sec:background}, when $T$ is sufficiently large, it is a good approximation to assume that the reverse transitions $p_{\theta}(\bm{x}_{t-1} | \bm{x}_{t})$ follow a Gaussian distribution, as expressed in Eq. (\ref{eq:gaussian_approx}).
+This implies that the distributional change between adjacent timesteps must be small enough to be well approximated by a Gaussian distribution.
+In diffusion models, sample quality depends on how faithfully the reverse process can trace the forward process.
+Large distributional changes can lead to poor approximation, resulting in artifacts or mode dropping.
+This observation motivates us to minimize the maximum distributional change during the diffusion process, in order to maintain the validity of Eq. (\ref{eq:gaussian_approx}) throughout the trajectory.

-We can understand the importance of the probability-distributional change in the diffusion process from the perspective of noise conditional score networks (NCSNs) \cite{score_matching1, score_matching2, score_matching3}, which are also the origin of diffusion models.
-According to the manifold hypothesis, natural data typically lie on a low-dimensional manifold embedded within a high-dimensional data space.
-Based on this property, there exist two main challenges in generating samples using only the score of the data distribution $\nabla_{\bm{x}} \log q(\bm{x})$ starting from a random initialization $\bm{x}_{\mathrm{rnd}}$ \cite{score_matching1}.
-First, $\bm{x}_{\mathrm{rnd}}$ is likely to be located in regions with $q(\bm{x}_{\mathrm{rnd}}) \ll 1$, where it is difficult to learn the score accurately.
-Second, even if the score can be learned correctly, the score tends to be small in the region with $q(\bm{x}_{\mathrm{rnd}}) \ll 1$, leading to slow mixing.
-To address these challenges, NCSNs interpolate between the data distribution and a Gaussian distribution, the support of which is the whole space.
-If the distributional change between adjacent timesteps is sufficiently small during the interpolation process, a sample generated at a certain timestep is likely to fall into a region where the probability density of the adjacent timestep is high.
-Therefore, by minimizing the maximum distributional change between adjacent timesteps, it becomes possible to generate samples using the reliable score at all timesteps of the interpolation process.
+The importance of controlling distributional change can also be understood from the perspective of noise conditional score networks (NCSNs) \citep{score_matching1, score_matching2, score_matching3}, which are the conceptual predecessors of diffusion models.
+According to the manifold hypothesis, natural data typically lie on a low-dimensional manifold embedded in high-dimensional space.
+This leads to two main challenges when generating samples using only the score function $\nabla_{\bm{x}} \log q(\bm{x})$ from a randomly initialized point $\bm{x}_{\mathrm{rnd}}$ \citep{score_matching1}: first, $\bm{x}_{\mathrm{rnd}}$ is likely to fall in regions where $q(\bm{x}_{\mathrm{rnd}}) \ll 1$, making it difficult to estimate accurate gradients; second, even if the score is correctly estimated, it tends to be small in such regions, leading to slow mixing.

+To address these challenges, NCSNs interpolate between the data distribution and a Gaussian distribution, whose support spans the entire space.
+If the distributional change between adjacent steps is kept small during this interpolation, each reverse step is likely to remain within regions of high probability density.
+This improves the reliability of local updates and enhances overall sample quality.

+These theoretical motivations form the basis for our proposed framework: to design noise schedules that ensure a constant rate of change in the distribution of the diffused data across timesteps.